-KenCrest’s advocacy goal is to advance social policies and develop solutions for early intervention, child care, early learning, and intellectual disabilities.
+KenCrest strives to advance social policies and develop solutions for early intervention, child care, early learning, and intellectual disabilities.
 KenCrest is committed to targeting and strengthening families and promoting the full inclusion of individuals in their communities.

 KenCrest’s legislative priorities for 2021 include:

 - Waiting List: End the waiting list for Home- and Community-Based Services (HCBS) for individuals with intellectual and/or developmental disabilities and autism

 - Employment: Support competitive and integrated employment for people with disabilities